-abwab.eu (“abwab” means “doors” in Arabic) is a cultural, social, political, independent online magazine that addresses the needs and concerns of Syrian, Iraqi and other Arabic-speaking refugees and newcomers in Europe.
+Abwab (“abwab” means “doors” in Arabic) is a cultural, social, political, independent monthly newspaper that addresses the needs and concerns of Syrian, Iraqi and other Arabic-speaking refugees and newcomers in Germany.

-When abwab.eu was launched in May 2016, the magazine was mostly edited by refugees for refugees in Germany.
+Its online edition abwab.eu was launched in May 2016, mostly edited by refugees for refugees in Germany.
 Since then, a number of German journalists have joined the team.
-This is why abwab.eu has now become a magazine “by refugees and locals for refugees and locals”.
+This is why abwab.eu has now become an online newspaper “by refugees and locals for refugees and locals”.

 abwab.eu is a non-partisan website that has no political or religious affiliation and rejects extremism and intolerance in all its forms.

-Editor-in-chief of abwab.eu is Ramy Al-Asheq, Syrian-Palestinian poet, writer and columnist.
-The publisher of abwab.eu is Federica Gaida, director of New European Media Ltd.
+Editor-in-chief of abwab.eu since August 2017 is Souad Abbas, Syrian journalist and international law expert.
+She is assisted by online editor Ousama Ismail.
+Publisher of abwab.eu is Federica Gaida, director of New German Media Ltd.

 - a loud voice to contrast prejudice, hate and abuse;